acobotas/heart-disease-risk-prediction/README.md

 * ➡️ **View the Jupyter Notebook on GitHub**: [chd-risk-prediction-logit.ipynb](notebook.ipynb)
 * **Dataset:** [Cardiovascular Study Dataset on Kaggle](https://www.kaggle.com/datasets/christofel04/cardiovascular-study-dataset-predict-heart-disea)

+## Problem & Solution

+**Problem:** CHD is a leading cause of death, and early identification of high-risk patients can save lives and reduce healthcare costs.

+**Solution:** Built a logistic regression model to predict 10-year CHD risk using patient data.
+Optimized the decision threshold for F2-score to prioritize recall, ensuring high-risk patients are identified.

 ## Objectives
 * Predict 10-year risk of CHD using logistic regression.
 * Handle class imbalance using stratified splits and class weighting.
 * Optimize model threshold for F2-Score to prioritize recall.
-* Perform robust preprocessing and feature engineering based on EDA.
+* Perform robust preprocessing and feature engineering based on Exploratory Data Analysis (EDA).

 ## Methodology
 1. Data Cleaning & Preparation